gem5/website/_pages/documentation/learning_gem5/part1/cache_config.md

 system.cpu.dcache.connectCPU(system.cpu)
 ```

-You need to *remove* the lines which connected the cache
+You need to *remove* the following two lines which connected the cache
-ports directly to the memory bus, replaying them with
+ports directly to the memory bus.
-the following two lines.

 ```
 system.cpu.icache_port = system.membus.slave